griessej/Greens_Functions/README.md

 `module load mpi4py/3.0.0-python-3.6.5-openmpi-3.1-gnu-7.3 `

+We compile PETSc using the following options and MUMPS.
+I recommend compiling PETSc twice.
+For debugging purposes with debugging=1 and if using for processing data with debugging=0.
+This increases performance by a factor of two to three. scalapack and the fortran compiler are needed for MUMPS.
+Compilation of fblaslapack turned out to be necessary since it was not correctly configred on NEMO.

+`./configure --download-mumps --with-shared-libraries=True --download-scalapack --download-fblaslapack --COPTFLAGS='-march=native -O2' --CXXOPTFLAGS='-marc
+h=native -O2' --FOPTFLAGS=-march='native -O2' `

+After the configure stage define set the variables PETSC_DIR and PETSC_Arch in your .bashrc script.

 # Workflow
 * Generate the matrix in scipy.sparse.csr_matrix format, split the matrix and save splitted files to drive.
 * Convert the matrices to PETSc binary format und save.